Faculty ProfilesMargaret Handley, PhD, MPH

 Margaret A. Handley, PhD, MPH, is a Professor in the Department of Epidemiology and Biostatistics, and in the Department of Medicine, Division of General Internal Medicine.
 She has a public health background and has worked in local and state health departments prior to coming to UCSF.
 She is a faculty member of the UCSF-Zuckerberg San Francisco General Hospital Center for Vulnerable Populations.
 She co-directs the Training Program in Implementation Science, which focus on the art and science of translating evidence into practice, policy and public health.
 Her areas of interest are public health and primary care interventions to address health disparities, implementation and dissemination sciences, chronic disease prevention and self-management in safety net settings, public health literacy, migration and health/trans-national health, and reduction of the burden of global TB.

-Clinic, Department of public health, Education, Health coaches, Implementation & dissemination science listservs, Implementation Science, Interdisciplinary research collaboration, International (medical), International (public health), Mentoring junior faculty or trainees, Migrants/refugees, Motivational interviewing, People with limited English proficiency, School, Social marketing, Social media, Socioeconomically marginalized groups, behavior change interventions, diabetes, lead poisoning prevention/risk reduction, mHealth, practice based research, prenatal careAwards and Honors
+Health coaches, Immersion training in implementation science, Implementation & dissemination science training, Implementation Science, Interdisciplinary research collaboration, International (public health), Mentoring junior faculty or trainees, Migrants/refugee health, Social media, Socioeconomically marginalized groups, behavior change interventions, diabetes, lead poisoning prevention/risk reduction, mHealth, practice based research, prenatal careAwards and Honors

 Consultant of the Year- Consistent Excellence, UCSF CTSI, 2013-2014